 Progressive reformers continued looking for new solutions to prevent the growing problem of juvenile delinquency.
-Their most significant remedy was the creation of the juvenile court in Cook County (Chicago), Illinois, in 1899.48 Just as in the earlier houses of refuge, the purpose of the juvenile court was to supervise problem children closely.
-Unlike in the houses of refuge, however, this new form of supervision would likely occur within the child's own home and community-not in institutions.
-Status offenses are acts that are only illegal for juveniles, such as drinking alcohol, running away, curfew violations, and smoking cigarettes.
-Relatively few juveniles who only commit status offenses are adjudicated delinquent by the juvenile court.
+Their most significant remedy was the creation of the juvenile court in Cook County (Chicago), Illinois, in 1899.48 Just as in the earlier

-As mentioned earlier, the Child Savers were outraged by the plight of and the potential threat posed by so many needy children.
+The Child Savers were outraged by the plight and the potential threat of so many needy children.
 In response, they joined hands with lawyers and penologists to establish the Illinois juvenile court, beginning with the 1899 legislative act "to regulate the treatment and control of dependent, neglected, and delinquent children."
 This act defined a delinquent child as someone "under the age of 16 years who violates any law of the State or any City or Village ordinance."
-A dependent or neglected child was one

-Who for any reason is destitute or homeless or abandoned; or dependent upon the public for support; or has not proper parental care or guardianship; or who habitually begs or receives alms; or who is found living in any house of ill fame or with any vicious or disreputable person; or whose home...is an unfit place for such a child; or [one] under the age of 8 years who is found peddling or selling any article or singing or playing any musical instrument upon the street or giving any public entertainment.49
+A dependent or neglected child was one who for any reason is destitute or homeless or abandoned; or dependent upon the public for support; or has not proper parental care or guardianship; or who habitually begs or receives alms; or who is found living in any house of ill fame or with any vicious or disreputable person; or whose home . . . is an unfit place for such a child; or [one] under the age of 8 years who is found peddling or selling any article or singing or playing any musical instrument upon the street or giving any public entertainment.49

-These court proceedings were established as civil-not criminal-procedures, perhaps because social workers spearheaded the court movement.
-They believed that children had to be treated, not punished, and that the judge should act as a wise and kind parent.
+Procedures were civil, not criminal, perhaps because social workers spearheaded the court movement.
+They believed that children had to be treated, not punished, and that the judge was to act as a wise and kind parent.
 The new court segregated juvenile offenders from adult criminals at all procedural stages.
-Furthermore, the court hired probation officers to exercise friendly supervision over children involved in informal court proceedings.50

-The juvenile court reaffirmed and extended the doctrine of parens patriae.51 The paternalistic philosophy meant that reformers gave more attention to the "needs" of children than to their rights.
-In their campaign to meet the needs of children, the Child Savers enlarged the role of the state to include the handling of children in the judicial system.
-Due to its innovative approach, the juvenile court movement spread quickly.
+Furthermore, the court hired probation officers to exercise friendly supervision over children involved in informal court proceedings.
+50 include the handling of children in the judicial system.
+Thanks to its innovative approach, the juvenile court movement spread quickly.
 Less than a decade after Illinois established its juvenile court, 10 more states and the District of Columbia had followed suit.
 By 1925, all but two states had passed juvenile codes.
-When Wyoming finally established its juvenile court in 1945, the list of U.S. states with such courts was complete.52
+When Wyoming established its juvenile court in 1945, the list was complete.
+52

+The juvenile court reaffirmed and extended the doctrine of parens patriae.51 The paternalistic philosophy meant that reformers gave more attention to the "needs" of children than to their rights, however.
+In their campaign to meet the needs of children, the Child Savers enlarged the role of the state to